Gracekadiri/EDA-of-Startup-Ecosystem/README.md

 ![STARTUP INVESTMENT EXPLORATION](https://user-images.githubusercontent.com/106782819/202910640-c0421e6a-5926-4264-b6d5-bef8386c9929.png)

 ## ANALYSIS RESULT
-•	Based on the analysis performed, USA is the best country for investment, and the top sectors to invest in within USA are biotech and software.
-This is because startups within USA raised higher amount.
+•	Based on the analysis performed
+1. USA is the best country for investment.
+Startups within USA that raised the highest amount are biotech and software.

-•	From the data, venture capital has raised the most money overall.
-Therefore, venture capital is the ideal type of funding round for investors.
+2. Venture capital has raised the most money overall.

-1. African hospitality sector raised US$102 million in total funding.
+3. African hospitality sector raised US$102 million in total funding.
-2. The level of degree do not affect funding round.
+4. The level of degree do not affect funding round.
-a)	The founder that has the most funding round is Bob Hebigs.
+5. The founder that has the most funding round is Bob Hebigs.
-b)	Stanford University has the highest funding rounds, 75716 founders attended Stanford and 63192 has IPO.
+6. Stanford University has the highest funding rounds, 75716 founders attended Stanford and 63192 has IPO.
-3. The region that has the most startups is unknown.
+7. The region that has the most startups is unknown.
 However, SF Bay is the region with the second largest startups.
-4. Software startup has the most funding round.
+8. Software startup has the most funding round.
-a)	There are several founders within the software startup, the founder with the most funding round is Tyro Payments
+9. There are several founders within the software startup, the founder with the most funding round is Tyro Payments